 Descriptions of sources used to determine prepayment assumptions.
 (Note 5(D)1 Required Quarterly.)

+The book/adjusted carrying values, fair values, excess of book/carrying value over fair value, or fair value over book/adjusted carrying values for each pertinent asset-backed security receiving bond treatment, by category and subcategory as reported in annual statement Schedule D, Part 1, Section 1 (Issuer Credit Obligations), and Section 2 (Asset-Backed Securities).
 (Annual Audited Only.
 Not New.
-Previously required by reference to SSAP No. 26 in SSAP No. 43, old paragraph 43.m.)(Schedule D, Part 1A with Summary in Annual Audited Report.
+Previously required by reference to SSAP No. 26 in SSAP No. 43, old paragraph 43.m.)

+The book/adjusted carrying values and the fair values of asset-backed securities in scope of this statement, reported in statutory annual statement Schedule D, Part 1A, due in accordance with the maturity timeframes below.
+A summary presentation divided by maturity timeframe with the aggregate BACV and fair value is required in the annual audited report.
+(Schedule D, Part 1A with Summary in Annual Audited Report.
 Not new.
-Previously Required by Reference to SSAP No. 26 in SSAP No. 43, old paragraph 43.m.)(Proposed New Note 5D(6).
+Previously Required by Reference to SSAP No. 26 in SSAP No. 43, old paragraph 43.m.)

+In one year or less (including items without a maturity date which are payable on demand and in good standing);

+After one year through five years;

+After five years through ten years;

+After ten years through twenty years;

+Over 20 years.

+Separately report the proceeds from sales and maturities of asset-backed securities in scope of this Statement and the resulting gross realized gains and losses.
+(Proposed New Note 5D(6).
 Previously Annual Audit Only Required by Reference to SSAP No. 26.)

 All securities within the scope of this statement with a recognized other-than-temporary impairment, disclosed in the aggregate, classified on the basis for the other-than-temporary impairment: (1) intent to sell, (2) inability or lack of intent to retain the investment in the security for a period of time sufficient to recover the amortized cost basis, or (3) present value of cash flows expected to be collected is less than the amortized cost basis of the security.
 (Note 5(D)2 & 3 – Required Quarterly)

 For each security with an other-than-temporary impairment, recognized in the current reporting period by the reporting entity, as the present value of cash flows expected to be collected is less than the amortized cost basis of the securities: (Note 5(D) 3 – Required Quarterly)